m3brown/investing-guide/docs/outsmart/README.md

 What ratio of your money you put into each depends on your age.

+{% hint 'info' %}
-**Fun Fact: most brokerages have “Target Date Funds” that are Three Fund Portfolios where they manage the ratios for you over the years.**
+Most brokerages have “Target Date Funds”, which are Three Fund Portfolios where the brokerage manages the ratios for you over the years.

+These are typically fairly low-cost and a great single-fund investment solution.
+{% endhint %}

 For example, here’s the mapping for Vanguard’s Target Date Index Funds: